 For more information visit the Oregon Rural Volunteer EMT Tax Credit page.

 The National Rural Health Association along with the National Association of State EMS Officials is collecting information to bring to a national level of attention your issues, barriers, best practices (actually implemented or currently contemplated), or ideas/priorities concerning the provision of EMS in rural/frontier America.

 Oregon State Paramedic Association.
-This web site provides information, promotes communication, shares ideas, and encourages and assists First Responders and Emergency Medical Technicians at providing high quality EMS.
+This web site provides information, promotes communication, shares ideas, and encourages and assists Emergency Medical Service Providers at providing high quality EMS.